Marchandladislas/Marchandladislas/README.md

 - ### 🚀 What I'm Up To

-- Collaborated on development projects with friends and start open source developpement.
+- Collaborated on development project with friends and start open source developpement.
 - Constantly training and learning.
 - Actively seeking a new challenge!